Spouge

 Spouge is a style of Barbadian popular music created by Jackie Opel in the 1960s.
 It is primarily a fusion of Jamaican ska with Trinidadian calypso, but is also influenced by a wide variety of musics from the British Isles and United States, including sea shanties, hymns, and spirituals.
 Spouge instrumentation originally consisted of cowbell, bass guitar, trap set, and various other electronic and percussion instruments, later augmented by saxophone, trombone, and trumpets.
 Of these, the cowbell and the guitar are widely seen as the most integral part of the instrumentation, and are said to reflect the African origin of much of Barbadian music.

 Two different kinds of spouge were popular in the 1960s, raw spouge (Draytons Two style) and dragon spouge (Cassius Clay style).
 The spouge industry grew immensely by the end of the 1970s, and produced popular stars such as The Escorts International, Blue Rhythm Combo, the Draytons Two, The Troubadours, and Desmond Weekes.
 Desmond Weekes, the former lead singer of the Draytons Two, claims the 1973 album Raw Spouge to be "the only 100 per cent spouge album ever produced".
 The album topped the charts in a number of islands, including St. Kitts, St. Lucia, and Dominica.

 In 1950, Opel sang with a band at Coconut Creek Club, St. James, and his Jackie Wilson like voice soon made him popular.
 Opel appeared as a supporting act on some local shows with well-known overseas performers, and usually became the star performer as he vigorously performed every note and "out shone" the star.
 During this time, ska, the forerunner beat to reggae, was popular in Jamaica, and calypso was popular in Trinidad.
 Jackie Opel and his band The Troubadours developed the spouge beat as Barbados' answer to ska in Jamaica and calypso in Trinidad.
 Spouge became so popular that every local band and singer in Barbados and throughout the Caribbean recorded their music using the spouge beat.

-Unfortunately, after six years, the art form declined.
+After six years, the art form declined.
 Today, very little spouge is played on the airwaves.
 Spouge is only played on Jackie Opel Day, Independence Day, Heroes Day, and Errol Barrow Day.
 Spouge has also declined for other reasons: